 Here’s the two most important types of product copy:

 1. User stories – these help your development team understand what to build.
-If you have solid user research and a creative design process focused on the user’s experience, you’ll be ready to articulate your product’s needs in precise, well informed and powerful user stories.
-Your dev team will love you for these.
-In return they’ll build a better product.
+Use your research to articulate your product requirements in precise, well informed and powerful statements written from the user’s perspective.
+Your dev team will love you for them and in return they’ll build a better product.

 2. Product copy.
 From user interfaces to explainer videos you’re going to be busy.
 Learn the basics of front loaded micro copy.
 Learn to write in natural, super-simple language.
 Your users will love the fluid experience it gives them.